 (g) any other moneys that may lawfully be received by the Council.

 [Section 18 amended by No. 49 of 1996 s.
-57.]
+57; No. 77 of 2006 s.
+17.]

 19. Council may invest money forming part of the Fund

 Where any money forming part of the Fund is not immediately required for the purposes of this Act, the Council may, with the approval of the Treasurer of the State invest it in any investments authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 as those in which trust funds may be invested.